-Biography: My name is Jeff La Hood and I am the Vice President of the Richmond Branch.
+Biography: My name is Jeff La Hood and I am the President-Elect of the Richmond Branch.
 I hope to continue to keep on the great traditions of the Richmond ASCE Branch while also allowing us to grow.
 I also encourage all members to provide input on what events they would like to attend!
 I am a proud Michigan State Alumni where I graduated with a B.S.
 Degree in Civil Engineering in 2014.
 I am currently part of the rail and transit team at Kimley-Horn and Associates.
 In my free time I like to travel, play Ice Hockey, and play with my dog Zoey.
 I am also an avid fan of all Detroit sports teams and the Michigan State Spartans.
 Go Green!

 Company/Job: Engineering Consulting Services / Geotechnical Staff Project Manager

 Biography: My name is Matt Amonette and I will be serving as a Co-Education Chair for the Richmond Branch.
 I graduated from Virginia Tech with a B.S. in Civil Engineering in May 2013 and a M.S. in Civil Engineering (with a Geotechnical focus) in December 2014.
 Following my graduation from Virginia Tech, I accepted a job offer with ECS Mid-Atlantic in Richmond to work as a Geotechnical Project Manager with the Special Projects Group.
 My time so far with ECS and in Richmond has been a fun and rewarding experience!
 Also, my boss Randy Wirt, whom many of you know, is the man!